Email FacebookTwitterMenu burgerClose thin

 What Is a Condo?

-First off, it’s important to know exactly what a condo is.
 Condos are individually sold units within a communal living complex.
 They often look just like apartment buildings.
 Unlike apartments, however, you own your private condo unit.
 All the common areas, like tennis courts, lounges or pools, are collectively owned by all the complex’s residents.

 Condos tend to be especially popular in spots with high property values, like big cities or popular vacation destinations.
-Condos can be a great option for potential homeowners who can’t quite afford a house but want to own some real estate.
+Condos can be a great option for potential homeowners who can’t quite afford a house, but want to own some real estate.
 They also offer conveniences that might be difficult to afford individually, like the maintenance of a pool.

 What to Know About Buying a Condo

-In addition to a condo’s rules, you should also be aware of the condo association’s budget.
-That way you can know what kind of money you’ll need to contribute, as well as where the money is going.
-It helps to look at the budget to make sure that they’re putting enough money towards thing like building repairs.
+Look at the budget to make sure that they’re putting enough money towards thing like building repairs.
 Also take note of any outstanding debt owed to the association and if there are owners who aren’t paying their dues.
 If an association refuses to share their budget with you, consider that a major red flag.

-The association will also have a reserve fund to cover expenses that crop up like major repairs.
+The association will also have a reserve fund to cover expenses that crop up, like major repairs.
 Without the right funds in place, associations can charge owners “special assessments” to cover costs.
 The older the property and the less cash reserves it has, the higher the chances you’ll be hit with these charges.
 When looking at a condo complex, you may want to ask about upcoming projects and how they plan to fund them.

 Condo insurance differs from the homeowner’s insurance you might be used to.
 The condo association will have a master insurance policy in place, but these will differ from building to building.
 You or your home inspector should review the policy thoroughly.
 That way you know exactly what you’ll be responsible for.
 You wouldn’t want to end up with repair costs that the association insurance won’t cover.